 General

 The following subclauses cover OPC-specific restrictions and extensions to “XML-Signature Syntax and Processing”.
-An element with restrictions or extensions has a subclause; elements without restrictions or extensions (such as X509Certificate) are allowed and have no subclause.
+Subclauses are provided for elements defined for OPC-specific use or for which OPC introduces restrictions.
+Elements defined in “XML-Signature Syntax and Processing” (such as X509Certificate) for which no subclause is provided below are allowed in OPC packages without restriction.

 OPC-specific elements belong to the namespace for Digital Signatures (see Table E-1 in Annex E).
-Their schema definitions are in Annex C.4.
+Their schema definitions are reached via Annex C.4.

 [Note: For a general example of XML digital signature markup, see Section 2 of “XML-Signature Syntax and Processing”.
 For a complete example of an OPC-specific digital signature, see §12.7. end note]